 - Macroeconomics Finance and the Built Environment (optional)

 In addition to these taught courses, students pursuing the Master's qualification undertake a research project.
-Students can study individual courses to meet the continued professional learning requirements of the built environment professions.
+Students can study individual courses to meet the continuing professional learning requirements of the built environment professions.

 English language requirements